fbef0102/L4D1-Competitive-Plugins/README.md

 * <b>botpopstop</b>: Removes pills from bots if they try to use them and restores them when a human takes over.
 * <b>l4d_PillsHere</b>: Gives pills to survivors who doesn't have pill
 * <b>l4d_multiwitch</b>: A plugin that spawns unlimited witches off of a timer.
 Sets glows on witches when survivors are far away
+* <b>l4d_NoRescueFirstTank</b>: Final Stage except for 'The Sacrifice', No First Tank Spawn as the final rescue start and second tank spawn same position for both team
 # Scripting Compiler
 using sourcemod 1.8 Compiler if you want to edit code and recomplie
 * <b>[l4d_lib.inc](https://github.com/raziEiL/rotoblin2/blob/master/left4dead/addons/sourcemod/scripting/include/l4d_lib.inc)</b>